Huntington Bancshares Incorporated (HBAN): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $14.94, which is $1.62 above the current price.
 HBAN currently public float of 1.43B and currently shorts hold a 2.51% ratio of that float.
-Today, the average trading volume of HBAN was 11.79M shares.
+Today, the average trading volume of HBAN was 12.28M shares.

 HBAN’s Market Performance

-HBAN stocks went down by -2.35% for the week, with a monthly drop of 0.00% and a quarterly performance of -1.99%, while its annual performance rate touched -13.28%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 1.93% for Huntington Bancshares Incorporated.
-The simple moving average for the period of the last 20 days is -3.83% for HBAN stocks with a simple moving average of -7.19% for the last 200 days.
+HBAN stocks went up by 5.76% for the week, with a monthly jump of 1.29% and a quarterly performance of 8.10%, while its annual performance rate touched -7.82%.
+The volatility ratio for the week stands at 3.60% while the volatility levels for the past 30 days are set at 2.25% for Huntington Bancshares Incorporated.
+The simple moving average for the period of the last 20 days is 2.19% for HBAN stocks with a simple moving average of -1.11% for the last 200 days.

 Analysts’ Opinion of HBAN